Alarm-class torpedo gunboat

 The Alarm-class torpedo gunboat was the penultimate class of torpedo gunboat built for the Royal Navy.
-The class was contemporary with the early torpedo boat destroyers, which were faster and thus better suited to pursuit of enemy torpedo boats.
-By World War I the class had either been sold, converted to submarine depot ships or minesweepers, or reduced to harbour service.
-Three of the class were lost during World War I while serving in the minesweeping role.
+The class was contemporary with the early torpedo boat destroyers, which were faster and thus better suited to pursue of enemy torpedo boats.
+By the First World War, ships of the class had either been sold, converted to submarine depot ships or minesweepers, or reduced to harbour service.
+Three of the 11 completed torpedo gunboats of the Alarm class were lost during the war while serving in the minesweeping role.